ashwin-kumar9405/Image-to-Canvas.js-Converter/README.md

 ## Features

-- Upload and convert various image formats (PNG, JPEG) and PDF files
+- Upload and convert various Figma (or) image formats (PNG, JPEG) and PDF files
 - Preview the converted image on a canvas
 - Generate Canvas.js code that reproduces the image
 - Copy the generated code with a single click